epirecipes/epiRecipes/_chapters/blackross2015/r.md

 testthat::expect_equal(distr, final_size2)
 ```

-So we have convinced ourselves that everything works as expected.
-We can play around with the parameters.
+The above assertion checks that everything works as expected.
 For a given value of N and gamma, how does beta influence the outbreak size distribution?

 {:.input_area}